Rakuten and RebatesMe are two of the most popular cash back apps to use when shopping online.

 Rakuten is a cash back shopping portal that offers discounts, deals, promo codes, and more to users when they shop online at their favourite stores.

-Formerly known as Ebates, Rakuten has partnerships with over 750 stores in Canada and more than 3,500 in the U.S.
+Formerly known as Ebates, Rakuten has partnerships with over 750 stores in Canada and over 3,500 in the U.S.

 As per its website, it has paid out over $3.7 billion in cash back rewards to members since it was launched in 1997 (U.S. platform) and more than $100 million to Canadian members since it launched in 2012.